Then & Now

 Saint Joseph Chapel, “the heart of Seton Hill,” was dedicated on November 18, 1896.
 Prior to this time a variety of temporary chapels had existed at Seton Hill; now, the Sisters had a permanent chapel of their own that would – at least for a little while – accommodate the Sisters, the young women of Saint Joseph Academy, and the boys of Saint Mary’s.
 Saint Joseph Chapel, with its pillars of rose Georgian marble, intricately sculpted high and side altars of Carerra marble, 18 stained glass windows (including two 16 foot rose windows and a circular angel window in the ceiling above the altar) and hand carved wooden pews, is still used daily at Seton Hill.
 Artist Mother Joseph Doran directed the construction of the chapel, and designed the stained-glass figures in its south front doors.
 Donations from the families and friends of the Sisters furnished the chapel; the Sisters and their families also donated gold jewelry to be melted down and reformed as a halo for the statue of the Virgin Mary.
 In stained glass above the main entrance are depicted values dear to the hearts of the Sisters of Charity: humility, simplicity and charity.
 The chapel’s pipe organ, donated by Andrew Carnegie a few years after the chapel’s completion, represents the first to be donated by him to a private institution.
 The wing that houses the chapel, constructed at the same time, is also home to Cecilian Hall.
 This majestic hall continues to serve Seton Hill as a venue for special events, performances, ceremonies and lectures.

-200 Sisters of Charity, all pulling together, swung the new chapel bell into its tower on December 7, 1899.
+200 Sisters of Charity, all pulling together, swung the new chapel bell into its tower on the eve of the Feast of the Assumption, 1899.

 Maura Hall, originally called Saint Mary’s Seminary, was completed in 1908 to serve as a new home for the boys of Saint Mary’s School.
 The new hall connected with the Mother House on three levels via an arcade-like passageway, and housed Saint Mary’s School until 1914.
 The third floor housed Saint Joseph Academy classrooms until the Academy’s closing in 1947.